Against the Tyranny of Pure States in Quantum Theory: The Inconsistent Definition(s) of `Pure State'

-The operational (contextual) definition of pure state rests on a specific type of measurement called {\it maximal test}.
-Such a test is maximal in the case we obtain with {\it certainty} (probability = 1) the observable in question: if we measure the state $|\psi \rangle$ (in its correspondent basis) we are certain that we will obtain the measurement result related to this state.
-This definition rests on the explicit reference to the particular basis (or context) in which the vector in Dirac's notation can be written as a single term, namely, as $|\psi \rangle$.
-We say that the definition is `contextual' because it makes explicit reference to only one context between the many possible ones.
-It is only when we arrange the experimental set up in this particular basis that we will obtain a {\it certain} (probability = 1) result.
-It is only the certainty within measurement which reflects the purity of a quantum system.
-Exactly the same actualist intuition appears in the case of density operators where the state $\rho$ is a pure state, only if there exists a basis in which the matrix can be diagonalized as:
+The operational (contextual) definition of pure state to which Nielsen and Chaung make reference in the first phrase rests on a specific type of measurement called {\it maximal test} ---which we already mentioned in the introduction.
+A test is considered maximal in the case we obtain with {\it certainty} (probability = 1) the observable in question: if we measure the state $|\psi \rangle$ (in its correspondent basis) we are certain that we will obtain the measurement result related to this state.
+Consequently, we obtain ``complete'' or ``exact knowledge'' with respect to the future prediction of an outcome.
+This definition rests on the explicit reference to the {\it preferred basis} (or context) in which the vector in Dirac's notation can be written as a single term, namely, as $|\psi \rangle$.
+We say that the definition is `contextual' because it is explicitly dependent on one particular basis ---between the many possible ones.
+It is only when we arrange the experimental set up in this {\it preferred basis} that we will be able to predict a {\it certain} (probability = 1) result (see \cite{BeltramettiCassinelli81, FLSG13, Jauch68, Smets05}).
+However, if we change the basis, the state $|\psi \rangle$ will be written as a superposition of other different states, $\sum_{i} c_i \ | \Phi_i \rangle$, and in such case, there will be no certain or complete knowledge of any observable (related to $|\Phi_i \rangle$).
+We will not be certain of which outcome will be obtained.
+In other words, the {\it operational purity} of a quantum system (i.e., the certain knowledge of a future measurement) can be found in only one particular reference frame (or basis).
+Exactly the same actualist intuition appears in the case of density operators where the state $\rho$ is pure only if there exists a basis in which the matrix can be diagonalized as:

-This contextual definition has the purpose to secure the existence of one observable which will be {\it certain}, and consequently {\it actual}, if measured. \begin{definition}[Operational Contextual Definition of Pure State] Given a quantum system in the state $|\psi \rangle$, there exists an experimental situation (or context) in which the test of it will yield with certainty (probability = 1) its related outcome. \end{definition} In short, a state which is pure is one which provides certainty about measurement.